 In search of something a little more remote for your next UK staycation?
-If you want to get away from it all, and stay safe and socially distanced on your first post-lockdown break, glamping in Dorset could be the answer.
+If you want to get away from it all, glamping in Dorset could be the answer.
 Be it a fancy yurt or a cute tipi overlooking the ocean, glamping offers all the outdoorsy fun of camping, but with a little more comfort and style.

 This carefully curated list rounds up some of the best Dorset glamping options for your wish-list.
-All of them are ideal for social distancing, especially the ones that come with private ensuite bathrooms!
 And they’re all perfectly poised for exploring some of the best parts of the county.
 Spend your days walking along the Dorset coast or touring the idyllic countryside.
 Then come back and relax with a BBQ outside your very own luxury tent!

 - Glamping in Dorset

 For a unique Dorset glamping experience, head to one of these Luxurious Geodomes at The Dorset Hideaway.
 Set amongst the unspoilt rural countryside of Marshwood Vale, The Dorset Hideaway is an award-winning “Dark Skies” site.